isomerpages/sndgo-corp/_initiatives/urban-living/myenv-app.md

 permalink: /initiatives/urban-living/myenv-app
 third_nav_title: Urban Living
 ---
-# Keeping The Environment (Status) In Your Pocket
+# More Than Just Weather Updates

 ![screenshot of myENV app](/images/initiatives/myenv-app-initiatives.jpg)

-**Why download?**

-Get the latest environmental updates and information at your fingertips based on your current location with myENV:

--   Access real-time information on Singapore’s weather and air quality including weather forecasts, PSI readings and UV index
--   Subscribe to receive location-specific alerts on heavy rainfall, lightning and dengue clusters
--   Locate hawker centres and vector control operators by name or proximity
--   Search track records of licenced food establishments
--   View the latest NEA’s events and happenings
--   Participate by signing up as a volunteer
--   Report environment-related incidents to NEA by sending geo-tagged pictures

-**Benefits to citizens**

--   Helps users better plan their activities and take pre-emptive measures
--   Allows everyone to play a part in safeguarding our environment!
+The myENV app is a one-stop mobile platform for a range of information, from the weather, air quality, dengue clusters, drain water levels and floods, to water service disruptions, where to find hawker centres and more.

-The app is installed on 670,000 devices and has 80,000 active users a month.
-The most popular feature is the Alerts feature.
-For instance, our air quality 24-hr PSI alert has more than 500,000 subscriptions!
+The latest version of the app, launched in March 2021, has about 200,000 active users per month.
+One of its most popular features is the alerts function, with 200,000 subscriptions for the air quality 24-hr PSI alert alone.

+**Other popular functions include:**

+* Having a consolidated dashboard for key environmental information

+* Bookmark locations such as your home and office or your kid’s childcare centre to stay updated on the environmental issues there

+* Receive push notifications on heavy rain, flash flood, dengue clusters, food recalls, suspensions and downgrading of food establishments’ hygiene standards

+* Locate and follow preferred hawker centres

 ## Download myENV App now!